 He may also have to contend with a business slow-down or increase, depending on the normal cycle of business in the construction industry.

 How do you compare this plumber’s pre-accident earning capacity to his post-accident earning capacity?

-This is one example of the complicated and frustrating questions asked of self-employed business owners, and it is the sort of thing with which you need professional and financial assistance.
+This is one example of the complicated and frustrating questions asked of self-employed business owners, and it is the sort of thing with which you need professional assistance.